Certificate in Religious Education

 - Church Documents on Catechesis and Religious Education

-- Religious Education Practicum
+- Contextual Education Practicum

 To apply for admission to the graduate programs in the Institute of Pastoral Studies, the following documents are required from domestic applicants: